 Melanie Musson of 360quoteLLC says, “Specific action-based (rather than result-based) goals can help your team because members know exactly what they need to reach for.
-If a team member knows what they have to accomplish, they can dive in and do it and they can know they can meet that goal no matter what the overall outcome is for the team.
+If a team member knows what they have to accomplish, they can dive in and do it, and they can know they can meet that goal no matter what the overall outcome is for the team.
 When all team members are ‘in’ the results will follow.”

 Steve de Mamiel of The Mongrel Method says, “A goal that focuses on activities that drive results is the most effective at increasing the numbers.
-For example: To meet face-to-face with 6 prospects per week.”
+For example: To meet face-to-face with six prospects per week.”
 Mamiel points out that while the industry or sales process might change the required number of prospects, the number remains directly tied to desired outcomes and results.

 Taylor Randolph of ParkFellows suggests that sales reps set goals to “increase revenue by $10,000 by acquiring three new clients.” to do this, Randolph says, “Acquire new clients by talking to 20 new leads and following up at least five times per client.”
 They can track the number of new leads acquired using this sales leads dashboard.

 Many of our experts rely on contact goals to drive sales numbers, including Melanie Hartmann of Creo Home Buyers.
 “Decide upon the number of contacts each member of the sales team will make each week.
 This is something that can be controlled and modified as deemed necessary.
 Focusing on the number of leads is not something that can be controlled by any member of the sales team.
 The number of leads can only be predicted based on past performance and future modifications to see if more leads are generated with different types of pitches.”

-This is also important for Liam Barnes of Directive, who says, “One SMART goal that I think is most effective is x number of conversations had based on previous trends of conversations had.
+This is also important for Liam Barnes of Directive, who says, “One SMART goal that I think is most effective is X number of conversations had based on previous trends of conversations had.
 By setting a goal for actual conversations, we are setting ourselves up to increase the number of opportunities driven by sales.”

 To understand the numbers by their impact, Trenton Erker of Clarity Online suggests working backward to arrive at the goal.
 “Figure out the number of calls that it will take to get one more sale per time frame – day, week, month.
 Then divide it up per day to and add that amount of phone calls to your list.
-Example: If you make a sale every 20 calls, then you’ll need to make 4 more calls/day to make 1 more sale each week.”
+Example: If you make a sale every 20 calls, you’ll need to make 4 more calls/day to make 1 more sale each week.”